Monarchy of Barbados: Origins

-The Barbadian monarchy can trace its origins to Barbados' history as a colony first of England and then as part of the British Empire.
+Monarchy in Barbados can trace its origins to the country's foundation as a colony, first of England, then as part of the British Empire.
 Barbados was claimed under King James I of England in 1625, though not colonised until 1627, when, in the name of King Charles I, Governor Charles Wolferstone established the first settlement on the island.
-By the 18th century, Barbados became one of the main seats of British authority in the British West Indies, though, due to the economic burden of duties and trade restrictions, some Barbadians, including the Clerk of the General Assembly, attempted to declare in 1727 that the Act of Settlement 1701 had expired in the colony, since the Governor, Henry Worsley, had not received a new commission from King George II upon his accession to the throne.
-Thus, they refused to pay their taxes to a governor they recognised as having no authority.
-The Attorney and Solicitor General of Great Britain confirmed that Worsley was entitled to collect the dues owed, but, Worsley resigned his post before the directive arrived in Barbados.
+By the 18th century, Barbados became one of the main seats of British authority in the British West Indies.
+Due to the economic burden of duties and trade restrictions, some Barbadians, including the Clerk of the General Assembly, attempted to declare in 1727 that the Act of Settlement 1701 had expired in the colony, since the Governor, Henry Worsley, had not received a new commission from King George II upon his accession to the throne.
+Thus, Barbadians refused to pay their taxes to a governor they recognised as having no authority.
+The Attorney and Solicitor General of Great Britain confirmed that Worsley was entitled to collect the dues owed.
+But, Worsley resigned his post before the directive arrived in Barbados.

-After attempting in 1958 a federation with other West Indian colonies, Barbados continued as a self-governing colony under the Colonial Office, until independence came with the signing of the Barbados Independence Order in 1966 by Queen Elizabeth II.
-The Barbados Independence Act 1966 of the Parliament of the United Kingdom transformed the Colony of Barbados into a sovereign state with an independent constitutional monarchy.
+After attempting in 1958 a federation with other West Indian colonies, Barbados continued as a self-governing colony under the Colonial Office until independence came with by Queen Elizabeth II signing the Barbados Independence Order in 1966.
+The Barbados Independence Act 1966, passed by the Parliament of the United Kingdom, transformed the Colony of Barbados into a sovereign state with an independent constitutional monarchy.
 The Queen's cousin, Prince Edward, Duke of Kent, represented her at the independence celebrations.
 On Independence Day, the Prince opened the second session of the first parliament, on behalf of the Queen.